jhkim040/mog/README.md

   * *Sign up an account*
     * Enter an email, a password, a nickname, a message(optional)

-    * For security, every password is saved with being encrpyted by HMAC SHA 256.
+    * For security, every password is encrpyted by Spring Security.

     * An entered email has to be a real email, since the email can be used for finding the password of your account.